 Do use sea salt for bread and other baked goods.

 Not only is sea salt an excellent addition to bread because of its ability to provide flavor, but it can also enhance its texture.
 Bakers use sea salt to enhance the development of gluten in bread doughs.
-In addition to its effect within the dough, sea salt can be used as a topping for the bread before it goes into the oven.
+In addition to its effect on the dough, sea salt can be used as a topping for the bread before it goes into the oven.
 As a topping, it provides crunch and flavor.
 Sea salt can also help with the browning of crusts on other types of pastries.

 Do use the brinier sea salts to increase umami.